Which of the following is an advantage of asexual reproduction co... | Channels for Pearson+

 1

 Understand the key differences between asexual and sexual reproduction.
-Asexual reproduction involves a single parent and produces offspring that are genetically identical to the parent, while sexual reproduction involves two parents and results in genetically diverse offspring.
+Asexual reproduction involves a single organism or cell replicating itself, while sexual reproduction involves the combination of genetic material from two parents.

 Consider the advantages of asexual reproduction.
-One major advantage is that it allows for rapid population growth because it does not require a mate, and all individuals can reproduce independently.
+One major advantage is that it allows for rapid population growth because it does not require a mate, which can be beneficial in stable environments.

-Evaluate the options given in the problem.
-The first option, 'It involves complex mating behaviors,' is incorrect because asexual reproduction does not involve mating.
-The second option, 'It requires two parents,' is incorrect because asexual reproduction involves only one parent.
+Evaluate the statement 'Faster reproduction rate' as an advantage of asexual reproduction.
+Asexual reproduction typically allows organisms to reproduce quickly and efficiently, as it involves simple processes like binary fission, budding, or vegetative propagation.

-Analyze the third option, 'It increases genetic diversity.'
-This is a characteristic of sexual reproduction, not asexual reproduction, as asexual reproduction produces genetically identical offspring.
+Compare the energy expenditure between asexual and sexual reproduction.
+Asexual reproduction generally requires less energy because it does not involve the complex processes of finding a mate and fertilization.

 Watch next